jonmadison/zero-to-api-talk/0toApi.md

 ^For the past few years i've worked on several customer experiences in store, and in our test store, as much as possible using an API first approach.

-^I've been doing web work for a while now in varying capacities, all technical, whether it be engineer, onsultant, or application architect.
-On the web front, here are the technologies & frameworks i've spent most of my time in
+^[SAY] I've been doing web work for a while now in varying capacities, all technical, whether it be engineer, onsultant, or application architect.
+On the web front, here are the technologies & frameworks where i've spent most of my time.

 ---
 ![inline ](./images/CGIlogo.gif)